logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

 This table shows the built-in log types that Logz.io supports out-of-the-box.
 If you don't see your log type here, contact support to request a new pipeline.
 Parsing-as-a-service is included in your package and we're happy to offer it.

-If you are just looking to tweak an existing parsing schema, and would rather do it yourself, you can customize an existing parsing type using Grok patterns with the [data parsing wizard]({{site.baseurl}}/user-guide/mapping-and-parsing/data-parsing-wizard.html).

 | Description           | Type                                       |